Prabhsimra/New-Prabh/README.md

 2. **Create a Bootable USB Drive:**
 - Download a tool like Rufus from [Rufus](www.rufus.com).
 - Open the rufus file.
-- Before starting rufus file insert the USB drive
+- Before starting rufus file insert the USB drive.
+- When the rufus file is open, put the required information which is given below:
+-